kmarkus/microblx/doc/FAQ.md

 Frequently asked questions
 ==========================

+# fix "error object is not a string"

+This is most of the time happens when the `strict` module being loaded (also indirectly, e.g. via ubx.lua) in a luablock.
+It is caused by the C code looking up a non-existing global hook function.
+Solution: either define all hooks or disable the strict module for the luablock.

 # `blockXY`.so or `liblfds611.so.0`: cannot open shared object file: No such file or directory

 Often this means that the location of the shared object file is not in